 Junior Varsity (JV) Sports Goals:

-- The JV level is intended for those who display the potential of continued development into productive Varsity level performers.
+- The JV level is intended for those who display the potential for continued development into productive Varsity level performers.

 - Further develop the skills and knowledge of the sport.